 Where: Montauk, Long Island, montaukchamber.com

 Why: For a weekend-long escape, Farryn loves “the quiet charm of Montauk.
 It’s got a chill, surf culture, balmy beaches, the best lobster rolls south of Maine and two hot-spots in case I feel like taking a break from blogging.
-Surf Lodge and the brand new Ruschmeyer’s are both ideal spots for writing by day, and mingling by night.”
+Surf Lodge is an ideal spot for writing by day, and mingling by night.”

 How to get there: Take the Long Island Rail Road to Montauk.
 Consult oM’s public transit guide to Long Island.